themiscadiz/Final-dwd/README.md

 - Make the database secure and secure privacy

 * **Administrator Experience**
-- it would be interesting to develope an area were an admin can support the system of follor some trend of the voting experience.
+- it would be interesting to develope an area were an admin can support the system and analyze the data.

 * **Analytics**
-- Include a dash board were users can explore the information of the voting trends
+- Include a dashboard were users can explore the information of the voting trends

 <!-- References for resources and inspiration -->